 - Auto Rental Collision Damage Waiver: Receive coverage for covered damage due to collision or theft up to the actual cash value of most rental vehicles.
 Remember to charge your entire rental transaction to your card and decline the rental company’s collision damage waiver.

-- Travel and Emergency Services: Get help coordinating medical, legal, and travel services while you’re away from home.
+- Travel and Emergency Assistance Services: Get help coordinating medical, legal, and travel services while you’re away from home.

 - Dedicated Customer Service: Every call you place to Chase will always be answered by a live customer service representative.
 No exceptions.